Muqqu/E-commerce-Admin-api/README.md

 5. Access the API at http://localhost:8000 in your web browser or API client.

+## Database Documentation
 **Database Schema**
-For information about the database schema and relationships, see Database Schema.
+For information about the database schema and relationships, see DatabaseSchema.txt